ADD-SP/ngx_waf/rust/README.md

   handshake completed (a timeout or a failed handshake is a failed attempt, the token and the secret never reach the socket in clear text) and the host name of the endpoint is sent as the SNI.
+* The endpoint of `api=` has to be a URL `ngx_parse_url()` accepts (`http://`, `https://` or a bare `host[:port][/path]`).
+The C implementation stored the string as it was and left it to curl: a configuration `api=ftp://...` was accepted and every verification failed at run time.
+* The captcha and the under attack cookies are copied into fixed size fields, which hold at most 20, 64 and 64 bytes (the time, the uid and the hmac cookie) plus a NUL; a longer value is not a cookie the module minted and is refused.
+The C implementation `memcpy()`ed the header value into those fields whatever its length, which writes outside the `_info_t` it allocated from the request pool.
 * The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
 A crawler whose lookup needs a `resolver` (see the `resolver` directive of the enclosing context) is treated as a fake one when the lookup fails or no resolver is configured, so `waf_verify_bot strict` fails closed.
+  When the lookup answers, `$waf_rule_details` and the audit line carry that host name; the C implementation reported the name of the crawler the user agent claims (`FAKE-BOT`/`REAL-BOT` with `GoogleBot`, `BingBot`, ...).
 * A `waf_block_page` in one context does not change the responses of its parent or of its sibling locations.
 The C implementation converted the shared action chain in place, so a location level page also reached the parent context.
+* The decision of a blocked request is reachable for the whole request, an `error_page` of the blocked status included: the audit line is written and `$waf_log`, `$waf_blocked`, `$waf_rule_type` and `$waf_rule_details` keep their value in the access log.
+The C implementation lost the request context of an internal redirect at the log phase (the response body was the same, the variables read there were not found).
 * `Retry-After` carries the real number of seconds left of the block; the C implementation reports `duration - now` because it never records the time the block started.
+* `$waf_spend` is the wall clock time the inspection of the request took (`Instant`), the C implementation reports the CPU time of the whole worker (`clock()`), which does not grow while a step waits for the resolver or the captcha provider.
 * A few C quirks are preserved on purpose, e.g. the `on`/`off` (and `strict`) head of a directive is matched by prefix, a `waf_cc_deny o` is `on`, the way `ngx_strncmp()` with `ngx_min()` did it (the names of `waf_mode` stay exact,